POETSII/poets-website/markdown/publications.md

 % Publications

-##### Theory

-1. Tarawneh G, Függer M, Lenzen, C. Metastability Tolerant Computing.
-In 23rd IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC 2017), IEEE.

-2. Mikulski Ł, Mokhov A, Piatkowski, M. Reduction of Order Structures.
-In 17th IEEE International Conference on Application of Concurrency to System Design (ACSD 2017), IEEE.
-In Press.

 ##### Languages and Models

 1. Mokhov A, de-Gennaro A, Tarawneh G, Wray J, Lukyanov G, Mileiko S, Scott J, Yakovlev A, Brown, A. Language and Hardware Acceleration Backend for Graph Processing.
 In: Forum on specification & Design Languages (FDL 2017).
 In Press.